 What she had realized, however, was that she really enjoyed writing and editing, and she subsequently landed a job as a children's Sunday school curriculum editor at Group Publishing in Loveland, CO.
 She had finally found a way to use both degrees and put her journalistic skills to good use.
 She soon discovered she wanted to branch out into other areas of writing and editing, and she left her job to become a freelance writer and editor.

 For more than a decade, Dana has written and/or edited thousands of Sunday school lessons and magazine articles.
 She has contributed to or edited dozens of nonfiction trade books for the Christian market.
 And she has collaboratively written four books, two of which hit the New York Times Best Seller List.
 The Vow: The True Events That Inspired the Movie (Kim & Krickitt Carpenter; B&H, 2012) was #1 on the list for several weeks following its release, and Balancing It All (Candace Cameron Bure; B&H, 2014) reached #2 on the list.

-Dana started A Novel Companion in the summer of 2017 (read the full story here), and she hopes that millions will be inspired to live well and serve others as a result of reading her books.
+Dana started A Novel Companion in 2017 (read the full story here), and she hopes that millions will be inspired to live well and serve others as a result of reading her books.